gumran/My_PyTorch_CycleGAN/README.md

 # My_PyTorch_CycleGAN
 My CycleGAN for photo-to-Monet painting translation.
+The code currently uses the UNet architecture for the generators.
+The datasets can be downloaded following the link below.

 Kaggle competition: https://www.kaggle.com/competitions/gan-getting-started